 Prof. Dr. Christian Kurts

-Tel +49 228 287 - 11051
+Tel +49 228 287 - 11050

 Fax +49 228 287 - 11052

-4. DCs and macrophages in urinary tract infection
+2. Immune mechanisms in urinary tract infection

 We have generated novel tools to study kidney diseases and DCs (Tittel et al, Nat Methods 2012).
-We showed that kidney DCs are the first cells that sense invading bacteria in pyelonephritis and respond by producing chemokines and cytokines, which recruit immune effector cells for rapid innate immune defense (Tittel et al, JASN 2011).
+We showed that kidney DCs sense invading bacteria in bacterial kidney infection and in response recruit immune effector cells to clear the bacteria (Tittel et al, JASN 2011).
 We identified a novel immune function of macrophages that use the cytokine TNF to regulate the immune response of neutrophilic granulocytes in bacterial infection (Schiwon et al, Cell, 2014).

 Recently, we showed that consuming a high salt diet for only one week weakens the immune system, so that bacterial infections proceed more serious than usual (Jobin et al, Science Transl Med, 2020).
 This because a high salt diet induces endocrine perturbations that suppress neutrophilic granulocytes, which defend us against bacterial infections.
 We currently investigate the underlying cell biology in the context of the SFB1454.
 For a more comprehensive discussion on how salt affects our immune system see our review Jobin et al, Trends Immunol 2021.